To order, send us a plant request, here!

 Sound Native Plants has been growing native plants for restoration projects since 1992, and we specialize exclusively in western Washington native plants.
 Every plant we grow is native to western Washington - no hybrids, cultivars, named varietals, or introduced species.
 We are primarily a wholesale nursery with more than 140,000 plants in production every year.
 Click here for information on purchasing plants.
-Nursery client list
+View our nursery client list.

 Samantha Elie manages the nursery, and co-founder Ben Alexander provides overall guidance.
 We have many decades of combined experience working with native plants and environmental restoration.
 Together, we employ a comprehensive approach to growing the best native plants for restoration projects.
 It is a whole lot of fun and hard work.